ExinOne/support.exinone.com/docs/Features/Savings.md

 ---
 title: Savings
 ---
 Savings is a digital currency value-added service launched by ExinOne.
-It is a product with low risk, stable income and allows for flexible withdrawals.
+It is a product with low risk, stable income, and allows for flexible withdrawals.

 Regarding the uses of Savings for financial management: